How Young Is Too Young?

 By Cameron Pipkin

-Looking the thing over, I’m torn as to what to think.
-On the one hand, it seems too serious for pre-K. On the other, it gives kids a pretty significant head start on what will soon become the central pursuit of their lives.
-Much of it, actually, might be quite standard for current preschool curricular trends, which I, admittedly, know little about.
-Count to ten, identify groups of numbers by sight, and basic alphabet learning all make sense.
+And isn’t as if the authors of “Pre-K Standards for the Common Core” don’t have a point.
+I can see how aligning pre-k curriculum to the Common Core Standards could give kids a pretty significant head start on what will soon become the central pursuit of their schooling.
+Much of what appears in the document, actually, might be pretty standard as far as pre-k curriculum goes (a subject I admittedly know little about).
+Count to ten, identify groups of numbers by sight, and basic alphabet learning all seem about right for small kids.
 There are some standards, however, that look a wee bit intense.

 For example, under the heading “Operations and Algebraic Thinking,” one standard reads “Understand simple patterns: Duplicate and extend (e.g., What comes next?) simple patterns using concrete objects.”

-Easy enough, I suppose, but algebraic thinking before my kid can tie her shoe?
-Pattern recognition?
+Easy enough, I suppose, but algebraic thinking before my child can tie her own shoe?
 What ever happened to cookies, recess, and mastery of the up and down toothbrush stroke?

-I know that we’re living in an increasingly competitive world, and that our kids will only rise as high as our expectations of them, but are we robbing them just a tiny bit of the sweetness of childhood when we start them on the path to algebraic thinking just after they’ve mastered toilet training?
+I know that we’re living in an increasingly competitive world and that our kids will only rise as high as our expectations of them, but are we robbing them just a little bit of the sweetness of childhood when we start them on the path to algebraic thinking soon after they’ve mastered toilet training?
 How young is too young, and what is the purpose of pre-k schooling anyhow?

 I’d love to get your thoughts.